 Nikki Sharpe (Assistant Teacher - Infant I)

-Nikki began wroking at BCDC in 2003 as a substitute and in 2007 as a permanent staff member..
-She and Lynn provide loving care and education to our very youngest children.
+Nikki began working at BCDC in 2003 as a substitute and in 2007 as a permanent staff.
+She received her CDA (Child Development Associate) in 2005.

-Kim began working at BCDC in 2007.
-She has her BS degree in Health from The College at Brockport.
+Kim joined BCDC in 2007.
+She has her Bachelorís Degree in Health from The College at Brockport.

 The Twoodler Program cares for children ages two to three.
 These children are no longer toddlers, yet they are not quite pre-schoolers.
 Their growing skills require opportunities to experiment with a wide variety of materials and situations.
 Like Toddlers, Twoodlers are struggling with issues of dependence versus independence, and so we again provide both the security of structure and the freedom of making simple choices.
 We provide challenge and stimulation as these children become more and more self-sufficient.
 We recognize learning is built into activities, but the pressure to learn is not.
 As their language skills increase, children recieve special attention, providing many day-to-day chances to use this most vital new tool.
 And, of course, we provide warmth and security along with the finger paints and sandboxes, the jungle gyms and dress-up clothes, the puzzles and picture books.

 Jessica joined the center in 2012.
-She has a BS in Psychology and Health Science.
-She has 20+ credits in Early Childhood Education and enjoys working with children.
-She really enjoys all ages but especially is delighted nurturing twoodlers.
-She brings with her almost 10 years of experience working with children.
+She received her Bachelorís Degree in Psychology and Health Science from SUNY Brockport.
+She also has over 15 credits in Early Childhood Education and enjoys working with children.

 Cheryl began working at BCDC in 2004.
 She has a Master's degree in Early Childhood Education from California State University Dominguez Hills.
-She has more than 12 years experience working with young children.
+She has more than 12 years experience working with young children prior to joining BCDC.

 The Preschool Program cares for children ages three to five years.
 Since children learn from personal interaction and talking about their experiences, the teacher's role is to provide an environment that promotes active learning.
 Active learning occurs when the following ingredients are present: materials for each child, manipulation of those materials, choice by the child of what to do with the materials, words chosen and used by the child, and support by adults or peers that helps the child think about his or her actions.
 Each room is physically set up to promote each child's feeling of independence and competence.
 Areas are well defined, materials are easily accessible, and both areas and materials are clearly labeled.
 The daily routine follows a predictable pattern and varies only with prior notice.
 Because of this predictability, the children are able to anticipate the sequence of events.
 This leads to feelings of control over both their environment and their time.
 By giving attention to each child's needs and interests, our teachers are able to "customize" the curriculum and tailor a very personal educational fit.

 Andrea began working at BCDC in 1999.
-Andrea has received training under the auspices of the Rochester Association for the Education of Young Children.
-Andrea has also attended training facilitated by SUNY faculty on play centered therapy approaches to difficult behaviors as well as a full day training through BOCES addressing behavior management problems in a Preschool educational setting.
+She has received training under the auspices of the Rochester Association for the Education of Young Children.
+Andrea has also received her CDA (Child Development Associate).

 Megan began working at BCDC in 2007.
-She has 18 plus years in the profession as well as an AAS degree in Early Childhood Education from SUNY Cobleskill.
+She has over 20 years in the profession as well as an AAS degree in Early Childhood Education from SUNY Cobleskill.